silentesc/torrent-cleaner/README.md

 # Features
+- Handle unlinked torrents (torrents that have no hardlinkes outside the torrent folder)
+- Handle unregistered torrents (torrents that have been deleted from the tracker)
+- Handle orphaned files & empty folders (stuff that isn't in the torrent client anymore)
+- Health check for files
+  - Missing torrent contents
+  - Torrent contents size is different than the actual file size
+  - Files are directories instead of files
 - Striking (action only taken on x strikes over y **continuous** days)
-- Protection Tag individually for every job
+- Protection Tag for every feature
-- Discord Webhook Notifications (disable by leaving it blank)
+- Discord Webhook Notifications
-- Supports cross-seeding that either uses hardlinks or uses the excact same files (never deletes files that other torrents need)
+- Never delete files that other torrents need (full cross-seed support ! hardlinks only !)
 - Written in Rust with a focus on performance and stability
 - Supported torrent clients:
   - qBittorrent

-# Jobs
-- HandleUnlinked (handle torrents that have no hardlinkes outside the torrent folder):
-  - All features from above, plus:
-    - Minimum seeding days (action only taken if torrent was **actively seeding** for x days)
-  - Supported actions:
-    - test (Log, Discord Notification)
-    - stop (Stop torrent, Log, Discord Notification)
-    - delete (Delete torrent (and files if possible), Log, Discord Notification)
-- HandleUnregistered (handle torrents that have been deleted from the tracker)
-  - All features from above
-  - Supported actions:
-    - test (Log, Discord Notification)
-    - stop (Stop torrent, Log, Discord Notification)
-    - delete (Delete torrent (and files if possible), Log, Discord Notification)
-- HandleOrphaned (handle files/folders that are not used by any torrent, no matter if they are also in the media folder)
-  - All features from above
-  - Supported actions:
-      - test (Log, Discord Notification)
-      - delete (Delete files/folders, Log, Discord Notification)
-- HealthCheck
-  - Checks
-    - File checks
-      - Missing torrent contents
-      - Torrent contents size is different than the actual file size
-      - Files are directories instead of files
-  - Actions: Log & Notifies on Discord

 # Prerequirements
 - Use hardlinks only!
-Symlink, copying files, etc. is not supported and could cause data loss!
+Symlink is not supported/tested and could cause data loss!

 # How to install